MockingbirdME/World_of_Flax/Calendar.md

 * The Hours - the time of the second creation, when the Ohma and the Dwellers were created and Flax first came into being.
 * The Days - the time of the third, and final, creation, when Flax was populated with plants and animals and the Strains came into being.
 * The Eras - with the Mablen creation of the calendar time began to be measured by the strains and was no longer understood solely by the gods.
-* The First Era - the time of discovery, the Mablen claim the first era lasted five thousand years; during this time the Strains spread and met and built early communities and fought bloody wars over land and resources.
+* The time of discovery, the Mablen claim the first era lasted five thousand years; during this time the Strains spread and met and built early communities and fought bloody wars over land and resources.
 No true civilizations existed during this time.
-* The Second Era - the time of kings, as small communities gained more power and minor warlords seised land hundreds of small kingdoms emerged, few lasting more than a generation.
+* The time of kings, as small communities gained more power and minor warlords seised land hundreds of small kingdoms emerged, few lasting more than a generation.
 The second era is said to have lasted 2 thousand years and come to an end with the creation of the, then small, kingdom of Grail.
-* The Third Era - the time of civilization, starting with the founding of the kingdom of grail and ending with it's fracture.
+* The time of civilization, starting with the founding of the kingdom of grail and ending with it's fracture.
 This Era lasted nearly a thousand years.
-* The Fourth Era - an unnamed time, barely 200 years in and with no single great defining feature the forth era is still young and it's legacy yet unknown.
+* The unnamed time, barely 200 years in and with no single great defining feature the forth era is still young and it's legacy yet unknown.